Pylons/pyramid/docs/narr/views.rst

   predicates can be combined with predefined predicates as necessary.
   Each custom predicate callable should accept two arguments:
-  ``context`` and ``request`` and should return either ``True`` or ``False`` after doing arbitrary evaluation of the context and/or the request.
+  ``context`` and ``request`` and should return either ``True`` or ``False`` after doing arbitrary evaluation of the context resource and/or the request.
 If all callables return ``True``, the associated view callable will be considered viable for a given request.